anushka012399/Health_Insurance_Bill_Prediction/Readme.md

 # Health Insurance Bill Prediction for regions of USA
-This was made by me during the 6th semester(2020) for Applied Statistical Methods.<br>
 A project which will help predicting the cost of the medical bills using a model implementing multiple regression.
 This would be a helpful prediction analysis as healthcare costs are rising as we move ahead in time and no matter what, these costs are unavoidable.<br><br>
 ***Dataset Description***<br>